simonsobs/cmbhalolensing/README.rst

 documented through their command line arguments.
 Just invoke them with the ``-h`` flag for more information.

 * Copy input/paths.yml to input/paths_local.yml and edit with your local paths.
 Do not attempt to add the latter file to the git tree.
+* Run SZ source subtraction (to be merged into master)
+* Run inpainting of bright compact residuals (not implemented yet)
-* **stack.py** : to ILC/combine, reconstruct and stack on either catalogs or randoms.
+* **stack.py** : to ILC/combine, reconstruct and stack on either catalogs,
+  randoms or injected sims.
 * **post.py** : to post-process stacks and do simple fits, calculate SNR
 * **make_lensed_sims.py** : to make and save lensed sims for sim injection tests
 * **sim.py** : simple sim tests (no window or mean-field subtraction)